Teo A. Babun

-Teo A. Babun is a Cuban-American businessman and evangelical philanthropist.
+Teo A. Babun (born 1948) is a Cuban-American businessman, evangelical philanthropist, and human rights (freedom of religion) advocate.
 He is the founder of BG Consultants and Cuba-Caribbean Development Co. and also the head of Outreach Aid to the Americas (OAA) and AmericasRelief.

 Personal life

 Early life

 Babun's grandparents were born in Bethlehem.
 His father became a major financial supporter of the Cuban Revolution.
 Though born in Cuba, Babun has spent most of his childhood and life as a Cuban exile in the United States.
 Babun's father was tried in a 1960 Communist show trial, intended to confiscate all of his property and belongings.
 Before the verdict was read in his trial, he escaped to Miami with his wife.
-Cuban government later expelled the rest of the family to the United States when Babun was 11 years old.
-They were deported on June 1, 1960 via the Ignacio Agramonte International Airport.
-Their family home became a residence for Raul Castro, future president of Cuba after the retirement of Fidel Castro.
-The Cuban Government confiscated the Babun family holdings and properties consisting of a cement plant, farms, maritime, lumber/timber, minerals and other interests after their escape.
+The Cuban government later expelled the rest of the family to the United States when Babun was 11 years old.
+They were deported on June 1, 1960, via the Ignacio Agramonte International Airport.
+Their family home became a residence for Raúl Castro, future president of Cuba after the retirement of Fidel Castro.
+The Cuban Government confiscated the Babun family holdings and properties consisting of a cement plant, farms, maritime, lumber/timber, minerals, and other interests after their escape.

 Education

 Babun lived in Florida until he attended university at Michigan Technological University (MTU), graduating in 1972 with bachelor's degrees in electrical engineering and business engineering administration.
-In 2002 he received an Honorary Doctorate in Letters from Miami International Seminary (MTU).
+In 2002, he received an Honorary Doctorate in Letters from Miami International Seminary (MTU).
 He also later received a PhD from non-accredited Vision International University.
-In 2007 was inducted into the Electrical Engineering and Computer Engineering Academy at MTU.
+In 2007, was inducted into the Electrical Engineering and Computer Engineering Academy at MTU.